fintechstudios/ververica-platform-k8s-operator/docs/design.md

 is that the name is always taken from the K8s resource, and the API version and Kind are automatically mapped.

-The `status` of Ververica Platform resources is attempted to be mirrored back to the K8s resource `status`, where a bit of extra information is also stored.

 ## Reconciliation Loop